venxsa/vmConsole/README.md

 vmConsole is not about speed.
 If speed is your priority, please use [Termux].

-#### Why vmConsole is using Alpine Linux as operating system?
+#### Why vmConsole is using Debian 11 as operating system?

-Because it is perfectly suitable for use in virtual machines, especially emulators.
+Because it is a mature and stable distribution that works well in virtual machines, especially emulators.

-* Very small comparing to other distributions.
+* Large repository with security-supported packages.
-* Simple by design.
+* Predictable release cadence and tooling.
-* No systemd.
+* Familiar systemd-based userspace matching common server environments.

-I don't have any plans to change the Alpine Linux to something else unless there would be a good reason for this.
+The project now targets Debian 11 to provide a broader software selection and long-term support.

 #### Can I run other operating system?

 Yes, you can.
 With a little effort of course. vmConsole provides several
 disks:

-* `/dev/cdrom`: read-only ISO image with Alpine Linux.
+* `/dev/cdrom`: read-only ISO image with Debian 11.
 * `/dev/sda`: read-write user disk 1.
 * `/dev/sdb`: read-write user disk 2.